Updated: May 29

 It will be helpful to me if you put “training manual question” in the subject line of your e-mail to me.

-I will do my best to answer these questions by writing blogs about them and posting them in this blogs category.
-If you have questions, please check in with this blogs category often, as you may find others had similar questions.
+I will do my best to answer these questions by writing blogs about them and posting them in this blog category.
+If you have questions, please check in with this blog category often, as you may find others have similar questions.
 Your answers may already be here.
 I would love to hear your stories of successes, or challenges, so if you would like to share your thoughts, and photos, please feel free to do so!

 I originally wrote this training manual for buyers of my pups.
 I quickly found that people all across the country are interested in learning positive reinforcement training to use with their own LGDs, so I adapted the manual for broader use.

 The original version of the training manual assumed the reader was working with a puppy, or adolescent Maremma, born and trained here.
 Going forward with training with a dog like that is easy because a dog raised here trusts people and loves the training process.
 Our pups like food reinforcement, and know how to take treats gently from a trainer's hands.
 Being able to use food reinforcement is convenient.

 The training manual has been well received and popular, far beyond my original expectations as I wrote it.
 It thrills me to know that there are so many LGD owners out there that are excited to learn how to deepen their relationships with their dogs.
 Several of the early students in the course checked in with me to share how their journey was going, and in some cases had questions about their specific situation with their dog.

 I owe a lot to one particular student in the course who had questions about how to begin clicker training with a dog that was afraid of her and was not food motivated.
 This adult dog had been recently re-homed with her, and his previous training history was correction based, so she had a lot of work ahead of her just in terms of building his trust in her.
 Training plans specific for him have been created; both dog and trainer are making great progress!